Phonics, Spelling and Literacy

-At Marpool, we use the Letters and Sound scheme.
+At Marpool, we use the Little Wandle Letters and Sounds scheme.
 It sets out a detailed and systematic programme for teaching phonic skills to children starting by the age of five, with the aim of them becoming fluent readers by age seven.

 Click on the logo for more details and resources.

 Videos to help support phonics

 You may also find the following website links useful when supporting phonics learning and reading at home.
 Please contact your teacher should you need a reminder of the login details.

 As a school we follow the Rising Stars spelling programme.
 Each week we practise spellings and start with a pre-test (to see what the children know) and follow-up with a spelling test the next week (to see the progress they have made).